Mature Masculine

 Signs of this:

-• Refusing to see what is obvious because it means you must act
+• Refusing to see what is obvious because it means we must act

-• Letting others think for you to dodge responsibility
+• Letting others think for us to dodge responsibility

 • Playing dumb to avoid conflict

-• Ignoring clear warning signs because you don't want to know
+• Ignoring clear warning signs because we do not want to know

-Here, discernment disappears into fog.
-You abandon your ability to see, becoming passive or deliberately blind.
+We abandon our ability to see, becoming passive or deliberately blind.

 Near Enemies: False Versions

-Judgment and superiority: Feeling above others because you see their flaws.
-True discernment remains humble and kind.
+Judgment and superiority: Feeling above others because we see their flaws.
+True discernment sees through humble and kind eyes.

 Rigid "truth": Using truth to shame or control.
 Real discernment holds space for difficult reality.

 Naivety and blind trust: Assuming all beauty is good.
-Discernment asks, "What is really happening?"
+Discernment asks, "What is happening here?"

-Over-giving and rescuing: Wanting to help so much you intrude.
-Discernment asks, "What supports their growth now?"
+Over-giving and rescuing: Wanting to help so much we intrude.
+Discernment asks, "What serves the whole ecology of this situation?"

 Cultivating Discernment